openwdl/wdl/SPEC.md

 #### JSON Input and Output for Enums

-When an enum value appears in JSON input or output files, it is represented by its **variant name** (not its inner value).
-The variant name is specified as a string without the enum type prefix.
+When an enum value appears in JSON input or output files, it is represented by its **choice name** (not its inner value).
+The choice name is specified as a string without the enum type prefix.

 For example, given this enum: